What is the main source of law authorising this entity form?

 Dismissal and Replacement: Directors may be dismissed and/or replaced with a special shareholder resolution at any time for any reason.

-Note: any changes to the Board of Directors must be registered with the Court Registry Office and will be made publicly available on the company registry.
+Note: Any changes to the Board of Directors must be registered with the Court Registry Office and will be made publicly available on the company registry.

 Is it possible to appoint corporate directors or must all directors be natural persons?

-The prevailing opinion and the court registration practice is that a corporate director may not be appointed except as permitted by a specific law (e.g., a Special Purpose Corporation incorporated in a Chusik Hoesa form pursuant to the Capital Market and Financial Investment Business Act may appoint corporate directors).
+The prevailing opinion and the court registration practice is that a corporate director may not be appointed except as permitted by a specific law (e.g. a Special Purpose Corporation incorporated in a Chusik Hoesa form pursuant to the Capital Market and Financial Investment Business Act may appoint corporate directors).

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?